-Each year we offer a beginners’ course, facilitate members taking the BBKA Basic Assessment and also, during the winter months, arrange a series of lectures geared towards BBKA Modular Examinations.
+We also arrange for members to take the BBKA Basic Assessment and, during the winter months, organise a series of lectures geared towards BBKA Modular Examinations.
 Further details below:

 BBKA Basic Assessment